-Perfectionism is where a person has excessively high personal standards and is overly self-critical.
-(1)
+Perfectionism is when a person has excessively high personal standards and is overly self-critical.

 Many people experience perfectionism, but not always to the extent that it becomes seriously problematic.
 But for some, perfectionism can affect relationships, participation at work or school, or other usual daily activities.
 It is a characteristic associated with a number of mental health problems, such as anxiety disorders, depression and eating disorders.